Anoopjot/CampusExplorer/README.md

 ## Steps to program ATTiny85
 [Follow this link](https://quadmeup.com/attiny85-light-sensor-i2c-slave-device/)

-## Step1: Programming the Arduino, to program the ATtiny85
+## Step1 Programming the Arduino to program the ATtiny85
 1. Stuff needed and used:-
 - Arduino
 - Breadboard